-The following mitigations have been put in place since the original decision was approved, including:

-- Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted - Parkwood Centre in Alfreton has been providing emergency day service provision for those people for whom it has been identified as being appropriate to do so. - A small number of people with a learning disability who use building-based day services have been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.
+2020.
+Taking into consideration government guidance regarding distancing and gatherings within indoor spaces, this plan will allow for approximately a 35% capacity.
+Work is now underway to explore who should access this capacity, the activities to be offered and the co- dependency of transport arrangements.
+Consideration is being given as to how we can use our existing day services to provide non- building based, activities in local communities for those unable to attending day centres.
+The following mitigations have been put in place since the original decision was approved, including: Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted.
+The Parkwood Centre in Alfreton, Whitemoor in Belper and the Outlook Centre in Long Eaton have been providing very limited emergency day service provision for those people for whom it has been identified as being appropriate to do so, with staff from other centres providing outreach services to people in place of opening a building (and in doing so following appropriate guidelines about use of PPE).
+In the North East, Carter Lane has been used by two people to prevent crisis and a breakdown of the care at home.
+In the High Peak two people again have been supported within the Alderbrook building in order to prevent crisis.
+A small number of people with a learning disability who use building-based day services have been referred to and have made use of the Community Response Unit's services.
+Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.
+Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments.